Revised Fall 2016

-We, the students of Doane College, in order to establish a representative government; to encourage the development of leaders and participants of the college, community, and nation; to maintain a spirit of cooperation between the student body and the administration and faculty; to secure the highest degree of coordination among the various campus organizations; to advance the aims of the student body; and promote the general welfare of the college, do ordain this constitution of the Student Congress of Doane College.
+We, the students of Doane University, in order to establish a representative government; to encourage the development of leaders and participants of the college, community, and nation; to maintain a spirit of cooperation between the student body and the administration and faculty; to secure the highest degree of coordination among the various campus organizations; to advance the aims of the student body; and promote the general welfare of the college, do ordain this constitution of the Student Congress of Doane University.

 ARTICLE I. NAME

 The name of this organization shall be the “Student Congress.”

 The object of the Student Congress shall be to promote the aims of the student body as set forth in the preamble.

 Section I. The Student Congress shall have four officers: President, Vice-President, Secretary, and Treasurer.

 - The President and Vice-President shall be elected by a ballot vote of the student body by a general election, held in the spring of each year.